You Earned a Ticket!

 hero image

-Students learn from teachers.
-The most direct way to improve learning is to improve teaching.
+Students learn from teachers, so the most direct way to enhance learning is to improve teaching.

-To be effective, teachers need to have both knowledge and skills.
-For example, to teach math, you need to know the subject well.
+To be effective, teachers need relevant knowledge and skills.
+For example, to teach math, you need to understand the subject well.
 But you also need communication skills, organizational skills, and relationship skills.

 Do students benefit from additional teacher education?

-Understandably, institutions of higher education really, really want to show that advanced degrees make a difference, so they keep studying the question… with the same findings.
-If the billions spent on ongoing education for teachers make any difference at all to students, it’s not systemically obvious.
-(There are some studies that suggest teachers who are focused on math and science might benefit from additional education.
-That's about it.)
+Understandably, institutions of higher education really, really want to show that advanced degrees make a difference, so they keep studying the question… with the same findings If the billions spent on ongoing education for teachers make any difference at all to students, it’s not systemically obvious.

 Standards for Teachers

-California developed the California Standards for the Teaching Profession to provide a common definition of what quality teaching looks like.
+California developed the California Standards for the Teaching Profession to provide a common definition of what quality teaching looks like, in the hope of providing some guidance.
 The standards cover six areas of teaching quality:

 Quality Teaching